yc-cheng-dev/joopic_ctrl/README.md

 # joopic_ctrl: SW control package for Joopic Cambuddy Pro

-The offical App is no longer working.
-Thus I'd like to find the way to control the device through some socket programming.
+The official App is no longer working.
+Thus I'd like to find a way to control the device through some socket programming.
 So far the device can be reached through websocket and get the device state.
-However, when I tried to change the mode or send commands (e.g. shoot), it retured "genuine check failure".
+However, when I tried to change the mode or send commands (e.g. shoot), it returned "genuine check failure".

-Here is the pythen code example:
+Here is the Python code example:
 ```python
 from websocket import create_connection
 from random import randbytes